Grand Seiko SBGR061

 The movement is attractive with the oscillating mass, partly open-worked, and the bridges pleasingly decorated with parallel lines.
 This finish is a departure from the usual Côtes de Genève or Glahütte Ribbing I am more accustomed to, but remains very attractive.

-I don’t hide my unreserved admiration for this watch.
+I don’t hide my unreserved admiration for the Grand Seiko SBGR061.
 It is superb.
 Moreover, with a relatively modest asking price of £3800, it delivers exceptional value.

 I openly admit, that some readers may not share my enthusiasm for this timepiece based purely on badge snobbery.
 To some, the Seiko name presented on the dial, may lack the kudos of some well-known Swiss brands.
 While the Seiko Kinetic models costing £300 – £400 offer much value for the market segment they occupy, these watches should not be confused with Grand Seiko.